mariotoffia/FluentDocker/README.md

 ```
 In the above example a nginx container is started and mounts '/usr/share/nginx/html' onto a (random, in temp directory) host path.
 A HTML file is copied into the host path and when a HTTP get towards the nginx docker container is done, that same file is served.

-Sometimes it is neccesary copy files to and from a container.
+Sometimes it is necessary copy files to and from a container.
 For example copy a configuration file, configure it and copy it back.
 More common scenario is to copy a configuration file to the container, just before it is started.
 The multi container example copies a nginx configuration file just before it is started.
 Thus it is possible to avoid manually creating a Dockerfile and a image for such a simple task.
 Instead just use e.g. an official or custom image, copy configuration and run.
 ```cs
  using (new Builder().UseContainer()
           .UseImage("kiasaki/alpine-postgres")